A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Related Work

 \section{Related Work}

 The quality of IMU measurements varies widely depending on sensor hardware~\cite{kok2017uisp}.
 High-end IMUs can be accurate over long distances, while low-cost models tend to drift significantly even over short periods.
-Depending on the data quality, IMUs are used either to estimate only roll and pitch~\cite{luinge2005mbec, gui2015iciea, mahony2008tac}, or in sensor fusion frameworks with cameras~\cite{bloesch2017ijrr, forster2017tro}, \lidars~\cite{xu2021ral-fafr}, or even a combination of all three~\cite{wisth2023tro}.
+IMUs are thus used either to estimate only roll and pitch~\cite{luinge2005mbec, mahony2008tac}, or in sensor fusion frameworks with cameras~\cite{bloesch2017ijrr, forster2017tro}, \lidars~\cite{xu2021ral-fafr}, or even a combination of all three~\cite{wisth2023tro}.

 Xu~\etalcite{xu2021ral-fafr} proposed \mbox{FAST-LIO}, a tightly coupled \lio using an iterated extended Kalman filter (IEKF).
-The IEKF models an error state on the tangent space of the state manifold, linearizing both the IMU prediction and \lidar measurement models around this error state~\cite{hertzberg2013if, sola2021arxiv}.
-In the correction step of the filter, Xu~\etal use planar and edge feature point based residuals~\cite{xu2021ral-fafr}.
-Since this may involve many feature point measurements, they reformulate the Kalman gain so that the complexity of the correction step depends on the state dimension rather than the number of measurements. \fastliotwo~\cite{xu2021tro} improves on this system by registering raw points directly to a map using a point-to-plane ICP metric instead of extracting features.
+In the correction step of the filter, Xu~\etal use planar and edge feature point based residuals~\cite{xu2021ral-fafr}. \fastliotwo~\cite{xu2021tro} improves on this system by registering raw points directly to a map using a point-to-plane ICP metric instead of extracting features.
 It also extends the state to include gravity~\cite{sola2017arxiv} and the \lidar-IMU extrinsic.
 LIO-EKF~\cite{wu2024icra}, another tightly coupled filter approach, employs a strapdown inertial navigation system for state prediction using the IMU.
 This more sophisticated prediction model enables it to use an EKF instead of an IEKF to achieve similar performance.
 In contrast to these methods, our approach does not use a filter, in order to avoid expensive sensor noise calibration and tuning requirements.